Mary Jane: Slang Names For Marijuana and Weed

 How Have Slang Names for Marijuana Evolved Over Time?

-Slang names for marijuana have evolved over time, influenced by cultural shifts, legalization efforts, and even popular media.
-New names often emerge, especially among younger generations, to describe various forms, strains, or methods of consumption.
+Slang names for marijuana have evolved with cultural shifts, legalization, and popular media.
+New names frequently merge, especially among younger generations, to describe various forms, strains, or methods of consumption.

 Is “Mary Jane” Used Globally?